mathias/mathias.github.com/source/_posts/2014-03-30-clojure-data-science-ingesting-your-gmail-inbox.markdown

 <script src="https://gist.github.com/mathias/9879494.js"></script>

 We use the `@`-sign before the `(d/transact…)` call because Datomic normally returns a promise of the completed transaction.
-However, we want to force Datomic to complete each transaction before moving on.
+However, we want to force Datomic to complete each transaction before moving on by deref-ing it with the `@`-sign.
+Per the Clojure docs: "Calls to deref/@ prior to delivery will block."

 If you run this function in your REPL, you should see it start to ingest your email from Gmail!

 <script src="https://gist.github.com/mathias/9879552.js"></script>